Capture the Moment!

 Up until recently, I just assumed it would be the latest DSLR in Nikon’s range, which is likely to be named the D880, but now I’m not so sure.

-Lens head-to-head: Canon v Nikon v Sony
+Lens Head-to-head: Canon v Nikon v Sony

 This article considers mid-range zooms, lenses that I’d consider to be your ‘workhorse’.